shikhapakhide/the-lift-saga/8_the_retreat.md

 "Ok," And Krittika sat behind.

-"OMG,  you are such a bore.I was expecting you to put up a fight.
+"OMG,  you are such a bore.
+I was expecting you to put up a fight.
 Come in  the front and don't try to be the best girl."

 Riddhima sat with a thud and Krittika had a mischievous smile on her face.